a137x/plutus-rustus/README.md

 # Efficiency

-Searching performance is about `15315` keys per second per thread (core) in Hetzner `CPX31` cloud VPS.
+Using database of `33,165,253` addresses, searching performance is about `15315` private keys per second per thread (core) running on Hetzner `CPX31` cloud VPS.
 # Database FAQ

 An offline database is used to find the balance of generated Bitcoin addresses.
 Visit <a href="/database/">/database</a> for information.